emmawalshdev/The-Book-bar/testing.md

 #### Visitor stories:
 **As an external user**:

-1. I want to be able to search for a book by book title or author, so that I can find out more information.
+1. I want to be able to search for a book by book title or author so that I can find out more information.
     - A search index has been created.
         - This allows users to search by both book title and author.

     - If a search returns results:
         - The book cards are returned.
-        - The book title and author are displayed on each bookcard, for easy readability.
+        - The book title and author are displayed on each book card, for easy readability.
-        - By clicking on a card, the user can visit the bookpage.
+        - By clicking on a card, the user can visit the book page.

     - If no results are returned:
         - The user is notified that no results were matched with the keyword used to search.
         - A reset button is displayed.

-2. I want to be able to search the database by genre, so that I can find a suitable book.
+2. I want to be able to search the database by genre so that I can find a suitable book.

     - This feature has not been developed in this release:
         - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under 'Features Left to Implement'.
-        - With a more advanced understanding of this concept, development will be reconsidered at a later stage.
+        - With a more advanced understanding of this concept, the development will be reconsidered at a later stage.

-3. I want to be able to sort the entire database, so that I can view all books.
+3. I want to be able to sort the entire database so that I can view all books.
     - A 'Sort by' button is displayed on the homepage
     - The user can sort the collection by:
         - A-Z